renec-chain/renec/docs/src/integrations/exchange.md

 (ATA) for the correct mint is derived and the transfer issued to that account via a [TransferChecked](https://github.com/remitano/renec-program-library/blob/fc0d6a2db79bd6499f04b9be7ead0c400283845e/token/program/src/instruction.rs#L268) instruction.
 Note that it is possible that the ATA address does not yet exist, at which point the exchange should fund the account on behalf of the user.
-For SPL Token v2 accounts, funding the withdrawal account will require 0.00203928 RENEC (2,039,280 lamports).
+For RPL Token v2 accounts, funding the withdrawal account will require 0.00203928 RENEC (2,039,280 lamports).

-Template `spl-token transfer` command for a withdrawal:
+Template `rpl-token transfer` command for a withdrawal:

 ```
-$ spl-token transfer --fund-recipient <exchange token account> <withdrawal amount> <withdrawal address>
+$ rpl-token transfer --fund-recipient <exchange token account> <withdrawal amount> <withdrawal address>
 ```

 ### Other Considerations

 #### Freeze Authority

-For regulatory compliance reasons, an SPL Token issuing entity may optionally choose to hold "Freeze Authority" over all accounts created in association with its mint.
+For regulatory compliance reasons, an RPL Token issuing entity may optionally choose to hold "Freeze Authority" over all accounts created in association with its mint.
 This allows them to [freeze](https://spl.solana.com/token#freezing-accounts) the assets in a given account at will, rendering the account unusable until thawed.
-If this feature is in use, the freeze authority's pubkey will be registered in the SPL Token's mint account.
+If this feature is in use, the freeze authority's pubkey will be registered in the RPL Token's mint account.

 ## Testing the Integration